 By Enda Scott

 Even with the most imaginative class preparation or latest technology, teachers and students are often left with a barrage of quite traditional written exercises to plough through.
 From workbooks to revision or exam practice material, teaching environments are often inundated with exercises, many of them useful but also potentially lifeless.
-The challenge is whether to skip over them quickly, risk becoming bogged down, or find a new way of doing activities students often perceive as being boring.
+Exercises to improve English writing skills, The challenge is whether to skip over them quickly, risk becoming bogged down, or find a new way of doing activities students often perceive as being boring.

 Here are some tricks for adding variety to more mundane tasks.
 I have made three general suggestions that I hope have the potential to make any activity a little more interesting and productive.